I've Always Been A Crier – Now I'm On Antidepressants & I Can't Shed A Tear

 Which is how I ended up finally taking antidepressants, two and a half years after I first sought help.

 Antidepressants are increasingly contentious.
-In particular, the prescription of selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs) has risen steadily in recent years.
-During 2015 to 2018, over 13% of U.S. adults reported using an antidepressant medication in the last month, and roughly twice as many women (17.7%) as men (8.4%) used them, according to the Centers For Disease Control & Prevention.
+In particular, the prescription of selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs) has risen steadily in recent years, with an estimated 7.8 million people in England issued at least one prescription in 2019-20.
+This, per the BMJ, is equivalent to one in every six adults, with prescription rates 50% higher among women.
 They are prescribed for a range of mental health conditions, though their primary use is for depression and then anxiety.

 Advertisement